aj112358/ML_Notes/04_Training_Models/04_notes.md

     red curve -> training data
     blue curve -> validation data

-From this plot, we see a few defining characteristics of underfitting:
+From this plot, we see a few defining characteristics of **underfitting**:
 * Performance curve for the training data:
     * Starts with zero RMSE as the model can fit the training data perfectly
     * RMSE starts to increase as perfect fitting cannot happen with more training data (noise & data is not linear in the first place)